onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 In the release notes, we mention new features and bug fixes.
 If anything is unclear, feel free to contact [OneWelcome Support](https://support.onewelcome.com).

+## Release date 2023-11-03

+### Features
+* We enabled Custom Registration scripts to return user attributes in the ID Token and UserInfo Endpoint response.
+* We have introduced a feature that allows for the removal of a user's Access Tokens and grants whenever they change their password.
+This enhancement ensures that a user's security and access control are maintained by revoking their existing access privileges and requiring them to reauthenticate with their new password.

 ## Release date 2023-10-30

 ### Features